asjafjell/dotfiles-macos/virtual linux/README.md

 3. Map `Windows` key to `Meta`.
 This is a bit backwards, but it does the trick for giving us a key which can act as a Command key (⌘).
 In Intellij IDEA, do the following:
   - _Help -> Edit Custom Properties_,
   - Add `keymap.windows.as.meta=true` to the file.
 5. Install the plugin [macOS Keymap](https://plugins.jetbrains.com/plugin/13258-macos-keymap).
-This plugin adds keymap called _Intellij IDEA Classic (macOS)_ as a keymap.
-This will have a lot of shortcuts where `Meta` is used.
+This plugin adds keymap called _Intellij IDEA Classic (macOS)_ as a keymap - please change to this mapping in Keymap settings.
+This mapping will have a lot of shortcuts where `Meta` is used.
 6. We must remove a few default shortcuts from Ubuntu in order to use them in Intellij.
 Remove with the following script:
    ```shell
    # To find other settings, please install app Dconf-Redigering.
 Most settings are found within